 Tagor family, with a rich history of over 300years, has played a significant role in Bengal Renaissance and has yielded several gifted individuals who have contributed substantially to the fields of literature, art, music, business, culinary crafts, classy fashion, religious and social reformation and so on.
 However Tagore himself was a versatile genius who shone like a morning star on the horizon of education in India.
 Above all , His brainchild “Visva Bharati” bears a telling testimony of his high ideals and educational philosophy,

 “Some people get hammered into shape in the book-learning factories, and these are considered in the market to be goods of a superior stamp.
 It was my fortune to escape almost entirely, the impress of these mills of learning”. – Rabindranath Tagore

 This quotation more or less sums up Tagore’s childhood tryst with school and formal education.
-As a child with a fiercely independent spirit, he found his outside formal schooling to be inferior and boring and after a brief exposure to several schools, he refused to attend school.
+As a child with a fiercely independent spirit, he found his outside formal schooling to be inferior and boring .
+How everafter a brief exposure to several schools, he refused to attend school.
 He regarded schools as mills of rote learning with no freedom for creativity.
-His father, the renowned Maharshi Devendra Nath Tagore, let him choose to learn whatever he wanted to and the tutors used to come to his home to teach him.
-He was also taught by his elder brothers.
+His father, the renowned Maharshi Devendra Nath Tagore, let him choose to learn whatever he wanted .
+His elder brothers taught him .
 He understood that a formal education might help people become more disciplined but could make them less creative, less imaginative and they might lose their balance and connection with nature.
-The way he was educated informally was highly irregular even in those days .
+This way of informal education was not normal in those days .